 Car crashes are the number one killer of teens.
 The younger the teen, the higher the rate of car crashes.
 Teenage brains are still developing and as a result teens tend to be impulsive and use poor judgment.
 Poor decisions often include drinking and driving or texting and driving, two of the most risky behaviors when getting behind the wheel.

-How Do We Protect Teen Drivers?
+How Do We Reduce Teen Drivers Fatalities?

 Graduated licensing is a highly successful idea and has been implemented in many states: it allows teens to gain driving experience under certain restrictions while they work toward getting their full license.
 The law is different from state to state but often includes restrictions such as: